 Art of Estates loves Native American Indian jewelry.
 We are clearly not the only ones given the ongoing popularity and demand for the art.
 One of the things an appraiser recommends is to buy Native American jewelry directly from the artists themselves whenever possible.
-This is to show respect for their art, including Native American rugs, baskets, pottery.
+This is to show respect for their art, including Native American rugs, baskets, and pottery.
 Doing so also helps to support the livelihood of these Native American tribes in the most direct way possible.
-It also ensures that you are buying truly authentic Native American art by authentic artists.
+It also ensures that you are buying truly authentic Native American art from authentic artists.

 Authentic Native American Indian Art

 Is there fake Native American art?
 Should you be concerned whether or not you are buying authentic American Indian jewelry?
 Absolutely!
 The strength of the Native American American Indian jewelry market has inadvertently created a notorious and insanely profitable black market of cheap knockoffs bearing fake American Indian artist hallmarks, stones, manufacturing techniques, tribal affiliations, and certificates of authenticity (COA).
 Most are manufactured in foreign countries and are subsequently imported and marketed illegally here in the United States.
 They might be cheaper alternatives if you are pinching pennies, but they rob legitimate artists of the work, money, and credit due to them.

-Anyway, as both an appraiser and a lover of authentic American American jewelry, we always on the lookout.
-That’s why when the 96th Annual Santa Fe, New Mexico Indian Market, the largest juried American Indian art show in the world, came up August 19th and 20th, we left the Denver Boulder area of Colorado straight into that thriving center of Native American Indian art in New Mexico.
+Anyway, as both an appraiser and a lover of authentic American American jewelry, we are always on the lookout.
+That’s why when the 96th Annual Santa Fe, New Mexico Indian Market, the largest juried American Indian art show in the world, came up on August 19th and 20th, we left the Denver Boulder area of Colorado straight into that thriving center of Native American Indian art in New Mexico.
 The show was a bit smaller this year, down from last year’s 150,000 estimated visitors and 1,500 showing artists to 125,000 estimated visitors and 1,200 showing artists.

-After fighting through the crowds perusing the art fair booths, we went back to the shops around the central plaza to check out what might be currently popular in the brick and mortar retail world.
-There, in addition to seeing jewelry made by countless original artists and their lesser known copycat producers, I ran into a plethora of designs in several shops by one of the most popular and prolific contemporary artists, Calvin Begay.
-While trying on some pieces in one of the shops, we had the good fortune of being introduced to the artist himself and couldn’t resist the temptation to having my picture taken with him.
+After fighting through the crowds perusing the art fair booths, we went back to the shops around the central plaza to check out what might be currently popular in the brick-and-mortar retail world.
+There, in addition to seeing jewelry made by countless original artists and their lesser-known copycat producers, I ran into a plethora of designs in several shops by one of the most popular and prolific contemporary artists, Calvin Begay.
+While trying on some pieces in one of the shops, we had the good fortune of being introduced to the artist himself and couldn’t resist the temptation to have my picture taken with him.
 Or the temptation of picking up something from his Starry Night and red spiny oyster collections!